Information to citizens of countries subject to the visa requirement

 The Schengen member states have jointly agreed about the rules concerning the movement of third-country nationals in their territories and decided which countries' citizens are required to present a visa.

 If you are a foreign national requiring a visa, you must always have one when entering the Schengen area.
-If you would ordinarily need a visa but have a residence permit valid in one of Schengen countries, you do not need a visa to enter another Schengen country if the intended duration of your stay is less than three months.
+If a visa national would ordinarily need a visa but has a residence permit valid in one of the Schengen countries, a visa is not needed for entry into another Schengen country.
+In that case, the stay may be a maximum of 90 days.

 For example, if the country of destination is Finland, you must apply for a visa from a Finnish mission.
 In certain cases Finland may be represented by another Schengen country, from which a Finnish visa may be applied.